 Since acquiring users on WeChat is very expensive you'll need to make sure that after you've acquired your contacts you engage with the audience wisely using messages and broadcasts.

-Organising Contacts in the WeChat Official Accounts Platform
+Organizing Contacts in the WeChat Official Accounts Platform

 Compared to other messaging apps, the business account platform for WeChat will feel a little bit unintuitive and lacking in features.
 But, although it is hard to navigate it is quite powerful in certain surprising areas.

-Because WeChat allows so few broadcasts, 4 a month in the case of a Service Account like ours, it is going to be very important to ensure that you use a proper targeting and content strategy to maximize the investment you made to acquire contacts in the first place.
+Because WeChat Business allows so few broadcasts, 4 a month in the case of a Service Account like ours, it is going to be very important to ensure that you use a proper targeting and content strategy to maximize the investment you made to acquire contacts in the first place.

 There are two ways to add tags.
 You may do so for individual followers by clicking the drop down next to their avatar.
 An interstitial will show all possible tags and allow you to select the assigned tags through a check box.
 You can also check all the users you want to tag, select the tag and label several users at a time. #timesaver

-Followers may be added to a black list by selecting the follower check box and pressing add to black list.
+Followers may be added to a blacklist by selecting the follower check box and pressing add to blacklist.
 This will stop the user from messaging you and will also stop broadcasts from being delivered to them.
 In addition you may press modify remarks next to the followers name and change their alias. (display name)

 The interface also has functions for search and filtering.
 You can search for followers by name using the search bar or select the tags to the right of the follower list to filter by tag.
 Although, this is rather simplified compared to other apps, this followers screen does the job.